ABAP-Logger/ABAP-Logger/SECURITY.md

 ## Responsible Security Disclosure

 While we try to be proactive in preventing security problems, unfortunately, it is inevitable that security flaws will be discovered in all software, including our own.
-It is standard practice in open source to **responsibly** and **privately** disclose to the vendor — in this case *Marc Bernard Tools* — a security problem before publicizing, so a fix can be prepared, and we can take proactive steps to protect the users of *Marc Bernard Tools*.
+It is standard practice in open source to **responsibly** and **privately** disclose to the vendor — in this case *ABAP-Logger* — a security problem before publicizing, so a fix can be prepared, and we can take proactive steps to protect the users of *ABAP-Logger*.

 ## Supported Versions